-Meanwhile, Minister Ryan has been trying to appease criticism.
+Meanwhile, Minister Ryan has been trying to appease critics.
 Prime Minister Micheál Martin also helped reduce tensions on the issue.
 A series of meetings took place in the days before the vote of the motion as it was said the ban of selling turf could collapse the government.
-Yet, the proposal has not been issued and is still at a draft stage.
+Yet, the proposal has not been issued and is still in draft stage.

-Moreover, peat is only 3% of energy consumed in Ireland, far behind the 45% of Ireland’s primary energy need fulfilled with oil products and the 34% with natural gas, according to the Sustainable Energy Authority of Ireland.
+Moreover, peat is only 3% of the energy consumed in Ireland, far behind 45% of Ireland’s primary energy needs fulfilled with oil products and 34% with natural gas, according to the Sustainable Energy Authority of Ireland.
 Its use is also on a declining trend.

 Peat is not only used to produce whiskey or for industrial use.
 Sod peat, rectangular-shaped and air-dried peat sometimes compressed in briquettes and more commonly known as turf, is typically burned in open fires at home.

 Turf is rooted in Ireland’s traditions and was for years the smelly and main household heating.
 In rural areas, especially in the west and in the Midland region, many individuals own a parcel of bog, sometimes shared with their neighbors, to extract peat, let blocks dry for a year and use them as their main and sometimes only heating during winter.
 While extracting peat is an industry, some individuals sell them to make extra money.

 Opponents to the plan in the coalition, along with the Rural Independent Group and Sinn Féin consider a ban on turf sale would be detrimental to rural communities.
 Parliament member Michael Healy-Rae from the Independents said that the government “lost rural Ireland” because of its environmental policies.